What if I tell you time travel is easier than it looks?

 Another approach, hinted at Einstein's theories of relativity, involves boarding a vessel that can travel at close to light speed.
 The speed of light, 1,080,000,000 km or 671,000,000 miles per hour, is the speed limit of our universe.
 As an object's speed is getting closer and closer to light speed, the time around it gets slower and slower.

 The spacecraft used in the Apollo 10 mission is the fastest manned vehicle in the recorded history, with a maximum speed of 25,000 miles per hour.
-But to travel in time, Hawing suggests, we will need to go way beyond that speed.
+But to travel in time, Hawing suggested, we will need to go way beyond that speed.

 With the current rocket technologies, most of which are powered by chemical fuels, the race to light speed will run into the Tsiolkovsky rocket equation dilemma: to be able to continue speeding up, a spacecraft would require a lot of fuel.
 But the more fuel it packs, the harder for it to accelerate.
 Scientists and engineers will either have to build an enormous vessel or find a smarter way to edge close to light speed.